By Marcin Wojtyczka

 - Adjust watch rota if needed to ensure adequate coverage, put away non-essential tasks

-- Brief the crew: inform but do not frighten, keep crew morale up, take seasickness tablets, prepare clothing
+- Brief the crew: expected conditions, take seasickness tablets, prepare clothing, restrict access to decks.
+Inform but do not frighten, keep crew morale up

 - Cook and eat a decent meal: make sure that everyone is well rested, fed and watered and that some food is prepared before the bad weather hits (e.g. sandwiches, hot water in a thermos)